nytimes/kyt/README.md

 ### 2. Init

-Kyt uses a postinstall script to initalize the the base of your new app.
+Kyt uses a postinstall script to initalize the base of your new app.

 After you run npm install you will see a few things in the root of your repo:
 1. `.babelrc` kyt symlinks a babelrc file so you can write the latest JS.